 2° departing from an airport in a third country and destined for an airport in Belgium, if the operating air carrier carrying out the flight is a Community transporter (i.e. an airline possessing a license issued by an EU Member State).

-For flights departing from an airport on the territory of another European Union Member State, you will find the contact list here below.
+For flights departing from an airport on the territory of another European Union Member State, you will find the contact list on the right (NEB).

 Your complaint should first be submitted directly to the airline, with copies of all the supporting documents for potential expenses for which you are requesting reimbursement.

 If there is no response within a reasonable time frame (6 weeks) or if this response is unsatisfactory, you may complain to our department.